JoJo Tour 2022: Background

-On February 21, 2020, JoJo announced her planned sixth headlining and third major world tour in support of her fourth studio album entitled the Good to Know Tour.
-The tour was originally scheduled to travel throughout North America and Europe with the first leg of the tour largely takes place in North America and initially beginning on April 21 at the Showbox in Seattle.
-The tour will travel to theaters across the country stopping in Portland, San Francisco, Los Angeles, San Diego, Atlanta, Chicago, Houston and more wrapping up in Minneapolis, MN on May 30.

-On March 27, 2020, just under a month before the tour was set to launch, due to increasing health and safety concerns caused by the COVID-19 pandemic, the North American leg of the tour was rescheduled with all the cities remaining and the new dates now running throughout November and December.
-In the announcement JoJo stated "It breaks my heart to have to postpone this tour...
-I was so excited to get on the road and play the new music for you guys, but everyone’s safety and health of course comes first, and we have no choice but to do the right thing and reschedule for later this year.
+On February 21, 2020, JoJo announced the Good to Know Tour, her planned sixth headlining and third major world tour in support of her fourth studio album.
+The tour was originally scheduled to travel throughout North America and Europe with the first leg initially beginning on April 21 at the Showbox in Seattle.
+On March 27, 2020, due to the COVID-19 pandemic, the North American leg of the tour was rescheduled, with new dates running throughout November and December.
+JoJo stated: "Everyone’s safety and health of course comes first, and we have no choice but to do the right thing and reschedule for later this year.
 Until then we’ll dance and sing together virtually!".
-The tour was set to kick off with the original European dates throughout the UK beginning in Dublin, Ireland on Aug.
-31, stopping off in Manchester, Birmingham and London amongst others before concluding on Sep.
-25 in Stockholm, Sweden.
+The tour was then set to kick off with the original European dates throughout the UK beginning in Dublin, Ireland on Aug.
+31.

-On January 15, 2021, the tour eventually had been cancelled altogether due to the un-reliability of the pandemic.
-In a statement JoJo said "While there is new hope and positivity surrounding the COVID vaccine, there is still immense uncertainty about touring this year.
+On January 15, 2021, the tour was cancelled altogether due to the uncertainty of the pandemic.
+In a statement JoJo said: "While there is new hope and positivity surrounding the COVID vaccine, there is still immense uncertainty about touring this year.
 With that being said, and after careful consideration, I have decided to cancel the good to know tour (both U.S. and U.K./Europe)...
 At this point there is no other choice and I am BEYOND sorry to anyone this might inconvenience".
-She did mention that she would be working on new music too "One thing I can promise though: I will be working diligently on trying to plan a new tour (and new album?) for 2022.
-Stay safe.
-Love each other.
-Don’t give up hope.
-I love you madly."